-How to Save Taxes | Tax Saving Tips UK
+How to Pay Less Taxes | 33 Tax-Saving Tips UK

-There are many ways to legally lower your tax bill, whether you are an employee, business owner, homeowner, investor, or a retired person.
+There are many ways to legally lower your tax bill, whether you are an employee, business owner, homeowner, investor, or retired person.
 All you have to do is to check these boxes and with these simple checks, you can reduce your tax payable amount 100% legally and legitimately.
-We will guide you on how to take advantage of tax breaks of government programs.
+We will guide you on how to take advantage of tax breaks for government programs.
 Here are 34 simple tips and tricks that can help you cut your tax bill you can spend the money, so saved, elsewhere.
-Not all the points may be applicable in your particular circumstances.
+Not all the points may be applicable to your particular circumstances.
 So choose the ones which apply to you.

-1. Check Your Tax Code
+1. Verify Your Tax Code

-2. Look for Tax Exemptions
+2. Explore Tax Exemptions

 5. Note the Deadline for the Tax Return